dsc-code/recognizing_emotion_in_speech/README.md

  is, how it is stored digitally and how it can be visualized.

 **SER_Part_2-Investigating_datasets**
-- This notebook also uses the audio.yml environment.
-It loads and clean and concatenates the RAVDESS and CREME-D datasets.
+- This notebook also uses the audio5.yml environment.
+It loads, cleans and concatenates the RAVDESS and CREME-D datasets.
 It then performs EDA to explore to the data.
-It also creates a dictionary of trimmed audio files used in the project and their sample rates.
-Finally, it saves the resulting dataframe and dictionary in the dataframes_and_dictionaries folder to use in the subsequent parts of the project.
+It also creates a dictionary of trimmed audio files and their sample rates.
+Finally, it saves the resulting dataframe and dictionary in the dataframes_and_dictionaries folder for use in the subsequent parts of the project.
 These saved files include:
   - dataframes_and_dictionaries/concatenated_observations.pkl